awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters.md

 ```

 For some operations, you *must* format the data as JSON\.
 For example, to pass parameters to the `--block-device-mappings` parameter in the `ec2 run-instances` command, you need to format the block device information as JSON\.

+Because every value is surrounded by double\-quotes, JSON might also be required when values that are part of the parameter contain embedded or leading spaces\.

 This example shows the JSON to specify a single 20 GiB Amazon Elastic Block Store \(Amazon EBS\) device to be mapped at `/dev/sdb` on the launching instance\.